When I arrive in Lubbock, what do I need to do my first few days?

 bicycle collections (OP 76.09) that best combine quality and condition” (Transportation & Parking Services).
 Visit

-Bicylce Sales to learn about dates of the sale and how to purchase.
+Bicycle Sales to learn about dates of the sale and how to purchase.
+LIME also has bikes on campus

 Walk: The core of Tech's campus is very walkable, but we have the second largest campus